Skip to main content

 Environmental Toxins and Thyroid Interference

 The modern environment introduces a multitude of chemical compounds that can disrupt endocrine function, often termed endocrine-disrupting chemicals (EDCs).
-Several EDCs directly interfere with thyroid and metabolism, consequently altering micronutrient needs.
+Several EDCs directly interfere with thyroid hormone synthesis and metabolism, consequently altering micronutrient needs.
 Halogens, such as fluoride, chlorine, and bromine, found in drinking water, certain medications, and flame retardants, structurally resemble iodine.
 They can competitively inhibit iodine uptake by the thyroid gland, effectively starving the gland of its primary raw material.

 Environmental Toxin Primary Mechanism of Thyroid Disruption Impact on Micronutrient Needs